yazdanv/Places/README.md

 ## Overview

-The Places App is a sample application demonstrating best practices for building robust and maintainable iOS apps using MVVM (Model-View-ViewModel) architecture and a layered repository pattern.
+The Places App is a sample application, using a list of locations to open the wikipedia app with a deeplink and demonstrating best practices for building robust and maintainable iOS apps using MVVM (Model-View-ViewModel) architecture and a layered repository pattern.

 ## Architecture